BIM45815 - Specific deductions - incidental costs of loan finance: expenses allowable

-The “incidental costs of obtaining finance” are defined in ITTOIA/S58 (2).
-The expression means expenditure on fees, commissions, advertising, printing and other incidental matters.
-To qualify for the relief, the incidental costs must be wholly and exclusively incurred for the purpose of obtaining the finance (whether or not it is in fact obtained), of providing security for it, or of repaying it (sub-section (2)).
+The expression ‘incidental costs of obtaining finance’ means expenditure on fees, commissions, advertising, printing and other incidental matters.
+To qualify for the relief, the incidental costs must be wholly and exclusively incurred for the purpose of obtaining the finance, of providing security for it, or of repaying it.
+Expenses incurred wholly and exclusively for the purpose of obtaining finance or providing security for it are incidental costs of obtaining finance even if it is not in fact obtained.

 The costs normally allowable include (but are not limited to):